-This map, based on a sketch we did while living there, has 12 “hot spots” … for the benefit of folks who may be interested in this fascinating area!
+This map, based on a sketch we did while living there, has 12 “hot spots” (on the mohicanpress.com website only) … for the benefit of folks who may be interested in this fascinating area!

 The Hudson River Valley … Where the Mohicans Once Roamed